 At the end of the educational process, teachers suggest that the school head makes a decision about the student's further education: move to a higher grade, leave to repeat the curriculum or assign additional work to the student.
-When allocating additional work to a student, teachers: agree on the duration of the additional work, the forms and methods of consultation, the time, the student's reporting and the date of the reconsideration; reconsider the student has not reported on time, and submits a proposal to the school head; listen to and take into account the suggestions and wishes of the parents (guardians, caregivers) of the student, except for the student studying according to the general adult education programme, regarding the assignment of additional work.
+When allocating additional work to a student, teachers: agree on the duration of the additional work, the forms and methods of consultation, the time, the student's reporting and the date of the reconsideration; reconsider the student's achievements if the additional work has been assessed unsatisfactorily or the student has not reported on time, and submits a proposal to the school head; listen to and take into account the suggestions and wishes of the parents (guardians, caregivers) of the student, except for the student studying according to the general adult education programme, regarding the assignment of additional work.